The ITF produces numerous tennis publications, including The ITF Year, ITFWorld and ITF Annual Report & Accounts.

 At the beginning of 2001, the ITF launched its official yearbook, The ITF Year, replacing World of Tennis.
 The publication is produced every January as a full summary of the ITF's activities in the previous year.

-The ITF Year 2012 is a comprehensive colour record of the organisation’s activities in 2012.
-Now in its 12th edition, the publication contains:
+The ITF Year 2014 is a comprehensive colour record of the organisation’s activities in its centenary year in 2014.
+Now in its 14th edition, the publication contains:

-- Full results of Grand Slams, Davis and Fed Cup ties, ITF men’s, women’s, junior, wheelchair and seniors circuits
+- Full results of Grand Slams, Davis and Fed Cup by BNP Paribas ties, ITF men’s, women’s, junior (including the 2014 Youth Olympic Tennis Event), wheelchair and seniors circuits

 - Reports on the ITF’s development activities and Technical Centre